neuronmaker/ArbitraryPrecision/Reference.md

 ## Performance and stability considerations

 This library allows for user-defined precision, and the precision is defined at run-time.
 Get in the habit of calling the destructor function when you are finished with a given variable.
 Using dynamic memory allows the library to change precision without being recompiled.
-When comparing or doing math on variables, try to keep the precision the same between them when possible.
+When comparing or doing math on two or more variables, when possible, try to keep both variables using the same precision.